 In individual cases, specific market conditions, experience (employment biography), and performance are also key factors that play a role in defining individual remuneration.

 HUGO BOSS is committed to a continuous improvement process to ensure fair pay.
 For example, we have published a global Fair Pay Commitment and gradually initiate corresponding measures worldwide.
-For example, HUGO BOSS AG introduced Equal Pay metrics in its annual salary round in 2022.
-This enables managers to conciously decide on compensation based on transparency.
+For example, HUGO BOSS AG uses Equal Pay metrics in its annual salary round.
+This enables managers to consciously decide on compensation based on transparency.

 The compensation system at HUGO BOSS comprises fixed and variable salary components, bonuses above the standard pay scale, benefits in kind, and other benefits.
 It takes into account collective bargaining agreements and includes national and regional benchmarks.
 Variable remuneration components relate to the achievement of targets within the Group, in the local entities and, in the retail environment, as well as to team performance and individual performance.